dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 I started considering top bar only after I saw the designers from [Quora](https://www.quora.com) started using it.
 And my blog WebJeda had a minimal theme.
 So I thought why not try it.

 I remember YouTube using a red top bar to show how the progress of page loading.
-That was only for a while and <strike>for some reason they stopped it</strike> seems like they are still using it!.
-It was actually a great idea to show the users how much page has been loaded.
+That was only for a while and <strike>for some reason they stopped it.</strike> But it seems like they are still using it!
+Actually it is a great idea to show the users how much page has been loaded without any distracions.
 By the time of writing this blog <a rel="nofollow" href="https://www.freecharge.in" alt="Freecharge">Freecharge</a> is using the top bar as a progress indicator.
+It must be a div on the top with a 1 pixel border but looks like body top border.

 If you have seen Chrome browser on android, they still use this.
 May be it is using a different code but visually similar to that we use in websites.